maulik882/torrent-to-google-drive/README.md

 ### Can't find my files
 **Solution**: Run Cell 7 to get direct links, or check your Google Drive in the `Torrents` folder.

+### "Transport Endpoint is not connected"
+**Solution**: This script now uses optimized settings to prevent this, but if it happens, just restart the runtime.
+Resume data will pick up where you left off!

 ## 📊 Performance

 **Typical download speeds**: